kheiden-com/email-bounce/README.md

 # Email Bounce for Cloudflare Worker

+This Cloudflare worker can provide a bounce response when attached to an email address.

 ## Deploy worker to Cloudflare - CLI

 To create a new Cloudflare worker named "email-bounce", run the following: